mmrl/dl/README.md

     $ docker run --runtime=nvidia -it --rm -p 8888:8888 -v $(pwd):/work/src mmrl/dl

-Then open a browser and enter the following URL if your running the container locally:
+Then open a browser and enter the following URL if you are running the container locally:

     $ http://127.0.0.1:8888